AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --ofolder ./certs --validate_cert_chain
          ```
 16. generate_launch_blob
-     - This function imports the PDH certificate from the Platform Owner and builds the Launch_Start session buffer (blob).
+     - This function imports the PDH certificate from the Platform Owner and builds the Launch_Start session buffer (blob) and the Guest Owner Diffie-Hellman public key certificate.
 As part of the session buffer, a new public/private Diffie-Hellman keypair for the Guest Owner is generated, which is then used with the Platform Owner's public DH key to calculate a shared secret, and then a master secret, which then is then used generate a new TEK and TIK.
+The session buffer (launch blob) and Guest Owner DH public key cert will be used as inputs to LaunchStart.
      - Required input args: Guest policy in hex format
      - Optional input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will export the blob file to
      - Outputs:
-        - If --[ofolder] flag used: The blob file and Guest Owner DH public key will be exported to the folder specified.
-Otherwise, they will be exported to the same directory as the SEV-Tool executable.
-File: launch_blob.txt, godh_pubkey.pem
+        - If --[ofolder] flag used: The blob file and Guest Owner DH public key certificate will be exported to the folder specified.
+The Guest Owner DH public and private keys are also exported during the process and are only to be used by the SEV-Tool.
+Otherwise, all files will be exported to the same directory as the SEV-Tool executable.
+Files: launch_blob.txt, godh.cert, (ignore these: godh_pubkey.pem, godh_privkey.pem).
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --generate_launch_blob 39